guibranco/PriceZ/README.md

 # PriceZ [DEPRECATED]

-2020-09: PriceZ is offline and so this package is deprecated!
+2020-09-06: **PriceZ is offline and so this package is deprecated!**

 ---